-Comparing both anomalous winters in the Kara and Barents Seas, it becomes already evident from the PCA biplots (Fig. 7a and b) that the processes leading to their respective anomaly magnitude are fundamentally different differ strongly, as the vectors pointing to the two seasons in the biplot are nearly orthogonal.
-The As discussed in the previous subsections, the winter of 2011/12 is dominated by a continuous positive continuously positive daily T{2m} anomaly anomalies favored by a reduced frequency of CAO events, whereas in DJF 2016/17 the negative heat flux anomalies and exceptionally positive \overline{P}^ , enhanced by strongly reduced sea ice cover are most important.
+Comparing both anomalous winters in the Kara and Barents Seas, it becomes already evident from the PCA biplots (Fig. 7a and b) that the processes leading to their respective anomaly magnitude are fundamentally different, as the vectors pointing to the two seasons in the biplot are nearly orthogonal.
+The winter of 2011/12 is dominated by a continuous positive T{2m} anomaly favored by a reduced frequency of CAO events, whereas in DJF 2016/17 the negative heat flux anomalies and exceptionally positive $\overline{P^}$, enhanced by strongly reduced sea ice cover are most important.
 We have further seen in the previous paragraphs that both seasons feature large variability in the substructure of the respective parameters.
 To better understand the underlying processes leading to these differences, we will now analyze the synoptic situation in both seasons in more detail.